 Total time = total time spent in the stream since the user joined the event.

 🔍 Important!
 These metrics track the clicks and views from Brella, not the link you input on the Streams (page).
 E.g., if you add the same link to a sponsor's virtual booth/stream tab/session URL, you'll get stats for each tab based on the page, not the link.

-If you want to see at what time and for how long this person watched the stream, click on the '+' icon, and you'll see all the *sessions this person did before and during the event.
+Click on the '+' icon to see all *sessions this person did before and during the event.

-Start Time is the time they started a new stream after clicking on the Stream page and the time started running.
+Start Time is when a visitor starts a new stream after clicking on the Stream page, and the time starts running.

-End Time is the time they closed the page (stream) after clicking on the stream page and the time stopped running.
+End Time is when they closed the page (stream) after clicking on the stream page, and the time stopped running.